MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 # Getting started for developers

-Thank you for either choosing PlayFab as your platform for back-end services and LiveOps, or evaluating the PlayFab offering.
+Thank you for either choosing PlayFab as your platform for back-end services and LiveOps or evaluating the PlayFab offering.
 Welcome!

-The purpose of this section is to shed some light on how PlayFab helps you - as a developer - to build your game using PlayFab.

-PlayFab offers you a wide range of services, and has over 280 different APIs that you can leverage to make your game.
-This can be a lot to absorb in one session, so we'll take it slow.

-Let's start with the first steps of making your game - and then move into the more advanced features as we go.

-> [!NOTE]
+The first step in adding PlayFab to any Title is adding code to login the player.
+Logging in the player returns a security token that is needed for all other API calls.

+To allow you to integrate PlayFab into your Title, we provide SDKs, libraries, and extensions for the most popular game engines, frameworks, and platforms.

+Scripting:

+- ActionScript
+- JavaScript
+- NodeJS
+- PHP
+- Python

+Frameworks:

+- Cocos2D-x
+- Phaser.io (Javascript)

+Game Engines:

+- Corona (Lua)
+- Defold (Lua)
+- Unity3D (c#)
+- Unreal Engine

+Languages:

+- C#
+- C# (Xamarin)
+- CPP (Linux)
+- CPP (Windows)
+- CPP (Xbox One)
+- Java
+- Java (Android Studio Project)
+- Objective-C

+In this topic we show you how to retrieve the **TitleId** for your Title.
+You can then follow the quickstart guides listed later on this topic to learn how to use the **TitleId** to log a player in.

-> Before you can make your first API call, you need to create a [PlayFab Developer account](pfab-account.md).
+Before you can make your first API call to log a player in, you must create a [PlayFab Developer account](pfab-account.md).

+> [!NOTE] The quickstart guides use a test **TitleId**.
+When you follow a guide, use a **TitleId** for Title that you have created in your PlayFab Developer account.

 ## Player login

-The first step in adding PlayFab to any game is adding code to login the player.
-Logging in the player returns a security token that is needed for all other API calls.

-Your game is identified by its **TitleId**.
-The quickstart guides listed later on this topic use a test **TitleId**.
-When following the guides, use a **TitleId** for a game that you have created.
+Your Title is identified by its **TitleId**.
+When following the guides, use a **TitleId** for a Titled that you have created.

 ### Retrieving your TitleId

-If you haven't already, [register for a free PlayFab developer account](https://developer.playfab.com/en-us/sign-up).

-When you create a **Title** in Game Manager PlayFab generates a **TitleId**.
+When you create a Title in Game Manager PlayFab generates a **TitleId**.

-To retrieve the **TitleId** for your game, log into the [Game Manager](https://developer.playfab.com/en-us/login).
+To retrieve the **TitleId** for your Title, log in to the [Game Manager](https://developer.playfab.com/en-us/login).

-On the **My Studios and Titles** screen, locate your game.
-The **TitleId** is located just below the name of your game.
+On the **My Studios and Titles** screen, locate your Title.
+The **TitleId** is located just below the name of your Title.

 > [!div class="mx-imgBorder"]
 > ![Game Manager - My Studios and Titles - Title ID](images/my-titlles-titleid.png)

 ## Login and account basics

-Now that you have created a game and retrieved your **TitleId**, you're set up to make API calls.
+Now that you have created a Title in Game Manager and retrieved your **TitleId**, you're ready to make API calls.

 The starting point for any PlayFab integration is *authentication*.
 You must authenticate your player to make further API calls.
 PlayFab offers a number of methods to authenticate and link your players.

-Here are some resources that will help you with the initial authentication of your player:
+Here are some resources to help you with the initial authentication of your player:

-- [Login basics and Best Practices](../features/authentication/login/login-basics-best-practices.md) – Check this tutorial first to learn about the best practices to use various authentication methods in your game.
+- [Login basics and Best Practices](../features/authentication/login/login-basics-best-practices.md) – Check this tutorial first to learn about the best practices to use various authentication methods in your Title.
 - **Authentication Service Helper** – Learn how this service can save you valuable time by leveraging building best practices in this authentication service for each SDK.
 - [Authentication quickstart](../features/authentication/platform-specific-authentication/index.md) – Use this guide to understand the basics of authentication calls into PlayFab.
 - [Account Linking tutorial](../features/authentication/login/quickstart.md) - Learn about linking and unlinking different types of accounts to a single player profile.

-## Making your first API call with PlayFab
+## Calling the PlayFab API to log in

 We have SDKs for all major game engines and languages.

-Choose an environment from the links provided below, and follow it to the appropriate quickstart guide.
+Choose an environment from the links provided below and follow it to the appropriate quickstart guide.
 These quickstarts walk you through installing your environment, creating a new test project, and making your first API call.

 Pick your SDK: